peterkuma/ml-clouds-2021/README.md

 . config_4 # Configuration for 4 cloud types
 # . config_10 for 10 cloud types.
 # . config_27 for 27 cloud types.
+# ./run prepare_* commands only have to be run once for either of config_4, config_10 and config_27 because they are shared between the configurations.

 ./run prepare_ceres              # Prepare CERES samples.
 ./run train_ann                  # Train the ANN.